Opinion: Dominic Cummings’ surprising respect for the law is a breath of fresh air

 Pundit Dom is a good commentator, with a vivid turn of phrase and an erratically brilliant understanding of how power works.
 But his real value is in providing an inside account of government, from someone who only last year had a close working relationship with the prime minister.

 Thus he is interesting on how Johnson makes speeches, with Carrie “whispering in his ear ‘trust your instincts’”, but this week’s commentary contains more important insight into the role of legal advice in government.
-After six paragraphs of entertaining analysis of The Speech, Cummings’ blog post turns to an “interlude” on the Northern Ireland amnesty.
+After six paragraphs of entertaining analysis of The Speech, Cummings’s blog post turns to an “interlude” on the Northern Ireland amnesty.

 This week Brandon Lewis, the Northern Ireland secretary, surprised everyone by announcing plans to end prosecutions for all Troubles-related cases before 1998.
 Cummings says: “I’ve had texts from people inside No 10 asking, ‘Can you shed light on the background to this?’”
 It turns out that this is a question to which the answer is yes.

-The decision to offer an amnesty to former terrorists as well as soldiers was not a political one, as Cummings says, but the inevitable result of a manifesto promise to stop the prosecution of service personnel for things that happened last century.
+The decision to offer an amnesty to former terrorists as well as soldiers was not a political one, as Cummings says, but the inevitable result of a manifesto promise to stop the prosecution of service personnel for things that happened in the last century.

 “The government’s legal advice was clear that an amnesty just for UK troops would be overturned by the UK courts,” he writes.
-The European Convention on Human Rights, as translated into UK law by the Human Rights Act, requires that any amnesty would have to apply to everyone, soldier and terrorist alike.
+The European Convention on Human Rights (ECHR), as translated into UK law by the Human Rights Act (HRA), requires that any amnesty would have to apply to everyone, soldier and terrorist alike.

 It is a paradox that Cummings, who rejoiced in his reputation as a hell-raiser who used threatening to break the law as an instrument of policy, should have been working hard behind the scenes to make sure that the lawyers were satisfied.